gracelang/language/website/GraceDialects/writeDialect.md

 The simplest way of writing a `parseChecker` or an `astCheker` method is by building a visitor.
-The module _ast_ declares `baseVisitor` and `pluggableVisitor`for you to inherit from.
+The module _ast_ declares `baseVisitor` and `pluggableVisitor` for you to inherit.
 The visitors implement a top-down traversal of the tree.
 If a visitor on a node returns `true`, the traversal will continue with the sub-components of the node; if it returns `false`, the traversal will go no deeper.

-If the dialect's checker finds an illegal condition in the tree, it should stop the compilation process by requesting
+If the dialect's checker finds an illegal condition in the tree, it should stop the compilation process by raising an appropriate exception.
+A simple way to do this is by making a request
 ```
 errormessages.syntaxError "warning message" atRange (range)
 ```
-where `range` speciifes the line and column range in the source where the error was found.
-Each node in the parse tree and most nodes in the AST have a `range` attribute that gives its location in the source; the exceptions are things that were implicit in the source, like `self` and `outer`.
-The IDE will then highlight the offending range of the source program.
+where `range` is an object that conforms to the `Range` interface, i.e., has an attribute `range` that specifies the line and column range in the source where the error was found.

+Each node in the parse tree, and most nodes in the AST, have a `range` attribute that gives its location in the source.
+(The exceptions are the nodes in the AST that represent things that were implicit in the source, like `self` and `outer`.)

+The `errormessages.syntaxError(_)range(_)` method will raise a `SyntaxError` exception, which the IDE will catch and use to highlight the offending range of the source program.

-You can also stop compilation and produce an error message by raising an exception in the checker.
+You can also stop compilation and produce an error message by raising one of the following exceptions directly:

+ - `DialectError`, declared in *xmodule*
+ - `SyntaxError`, declared in *errormessages*

-If you do this by requesting the `raise(_)with(data)` method, and `data` is either an AST node or a range object, then the appropriate source code range will be highlighted when the error is displayed.
+If you do this by requesting the `raise(message)with(data)` method, and `data` is either an AST node or a range object, then the appropriate source code range will be highlighted when the error is displayed.

 Note that the IDE _throws away_ anything written on the standard output stream.
 This means that you won't see the output from a `print` statement.
 If you need to produce debugging output, import the `"io"` module `as io`, and use `io.error.write "Progress is being made!\n"`.